SkySingh04/GoCrab/CONTRIBUTING.md

-# Contributing to CargoToGo
+# Contributing to GoCrab

-Thank you for your interest in contributing to CargoToGo!
+Thank you for your interest in contributing to GoCrab!
 Contributions, issues, and feature requests are welcome.
 This document will guide you through the contribution process.

 ## How to Contribute